 Spiced Shrimp with Ginger Rice and Peas

-This light recipe packs in the flavor with bright ginger rice and sauteed shrimp dusted with cumin and coriander.
-The meal comes together quickly for family dinner any night of the week.
+This light recipe packs in the flavor for a meal that comes together quickly for a family dinner any night of the week.

 - Servings: 4

 Source: Everyday Food, January/February 2011

 - 2 scallions, white and green parts separated and thinly sliced